iamdhakrey/rustycord/docs/getting-started/installation.md

 # Installation

 !!! danger "Development Version Warning"
-    **RustCord is currently in heavy development and is NOT ready for production use.**
+    **rustycord is currently in heavy development and is NOT ready for production use.**

     - 🚨 **Breaking changes occur frequently**
     - 🚨 **APIs are unstable and will change**